jsoref/rook/design/ceph/update-osds-in-parallel.md

 (1) a `rook-version` label that does not match the current version of the Rook operator AND/OR (2) a `ceph-version` label that does not match the current Ceph version being deployed.
 This is an invalid optimization that does not account for OSD Deployments changing due to CephCluster resource updates.
-Instead of trying to optimize, it is better to always update OSD Deplyments and rely on the lower level update calls to finish quickly when there is no update to apply.
+Instead of trying to optimize, it is better to always update OSD Deployments and rely on the lower level update calls to finish quickly when there is no update to apply.

 ### User configuration